The 20 Best Drug Induced Dyskinesia Doctors Near Me in Charlotte, NC

 Offers Telehealth

-William Dawson is a Neurologist in Charlotte, North Carolina.
-Dr. Dawson has been practicing medicine for over 37 years and is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Migraine with Brainstem Aura, Myasthenia Gravis, Migraine, and Peripheral Neuropathy.
+William Dawson is a Neurologist practicing medicine in Charlotte, North Carolina.
+He has been practicing medicine for over 37 years.
+Dr. Dawson is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Migraine with Brainstem Aura, Myasthenia Gravis, Migraine, and Peripheral Neuropathy.
 Dr. Dawson is currently accepting new patients.

 Learn about our expert tiers